 A wide receiver in football is one of the most exciting positions.
 The opportunity for big plays is endless when you play wide receiver.
 But what is a wide receiver and what do they do?

-In this article, we will show you how to play wide receiver in football and things you can do to be a better wide receiver.
+This article will show you how to play wide receiver in football and things you can do to be a better wide receiver.

-Wide Receivers In Football
+Wide Receiver Position In Football

 The ability to move the ball through the air has become a staple in most high school, college, and professional offenses.